A Complete Guide to Google Search Console

 Importance of URL Inspection

 Crawling and indexing webpages are automatic processes of Google Search that goes on continuously.
 Your pages may be crawled and indexed by Google even if you’ve not added your website to Search Console.
 Your pages may be crawled and indexed beyond your sitemaps.
-However, there are chances that some of your best pages may be out of Google index for long time or an important update in a certain page may not has been noticed by the crawlers.
+However, there are chances that some of your best pages may be out of Google index for a long time or an important update on a certain page may not has been noticed by the crawlers.
 There may be cases that errors in some pages haven’t yet informed to you.
-Since the regular activities of Google Bots are highly autonomous in term of crawl priority and frequency, new pages of your site may suffer from late crawling or indexing or error reporting
+Since the regular activities of Google Bots are highly autonomous in terms of crawl priority and frequency, new pages of your site may suffer from late crawling or indexing or error reporting.

 As a solution to the above mentioned situations and problems, Google give you URL Inspection tool in Search Console.
 This tool can help you to: